Skip Navigation

 If you have injured just your posterior cruciate ligament, your injury may heal quite well without surgery.
 Your doctor may recommend simple, nonsurgical options.

 Immobilization.
-Your doctor may recommend a brace to prevent your knee from moving.
-To further protect your knee, you may be given crutches to keep you from putting weight on your leg.
+A brace may be used to prevent your knee from moving, and crutches may be provided to avoid putting weight on the leg.

 Surgical Treatment